Texas oil boom: Discoveries spread

 Exploration of salt domes across the plains of the Texas Gulf Coast took off with major oil fields opening at Sour Lake in 1902, Batson in 1903, Humble in 1905, and Goose Creek (modern Baytown) in 1908.
 Pipelines and refineries were built throughout much of Southeast Texas, leading to substantial industrialization, particularly around Houston and the Galveston Bay.
 The first offshore oilfield in the state opened in 1917 at Black Duck Bay on the Goose Creek field, although serious offshore exploration did not begin until the 1930s.

 Initially, oil production was conducted by many small producers.
 The early exploration and production frenzy produced an unstable supply of oil, which often resulted in overproduction.
 In the early years, a few major finds led to easy availability and major drops in prices, but were followed by limited exploration and a sudden spike in prices as production dwindled.
-The situation led exploration to spread into the neighboring states of Oklahoma, Louisiana, and Arkansas, who competed with Texas for dominance in oil production.
+The situation led exploration to spread into the neighboring states of Oklahoma, Louisiana, and Arkansas, which competed with Texas for dominance in oil production.
 The Glenn Pool strike near Tulsa, Oklahoma in 1905 established Tulsa as the leading U.S. oil production center until the 1930s.
 Though Texas soon lagged behind Oklahoma and California, it was still a major producer.

 During the late 1910s and 1920s, oil exploration and production continued to expand and stabilize.
 Oil production became established in North Texas, Central Texas, the Panhandle, and the Permian Basin in western Texas.
-The finds in North Texas, beginning with the 1917 strike in the Ranger Oil Boom west of Dallas-Fort Worth, were particularly significant, bringing substantial industrialization to the area and helping the war effort during World War I. Texas soon became dominant as the nation's leading oil producer.
+The finds in North Texas, beginning with the 1917 strike in the Ranger Oil Boom west of Dallas-Fort Worth, were particularly significant, bringing substantial industrialization to the area and contributing to the war effort during World War I. Texas soon became dominant as the nation's leading oil producer.
 By 1940, Texas production was twice that of California, the next largest U.S. producer.